VR commuter rail lines: Current lines

-The trains per hour are for weekdays only.
+Frequencies are for off-peak only (Monday-Saturday).

 Special lines

 Special lines are lines that do not run regularly, and are usually not listed (explicitly or even at all) on the HSL/VR map.
 These include the lines to Siuntio, Kouvola and Tampere.

 Lines not terminating in Helsinki

 These lines have both termini outside of the HSL area and include all lines from the VR commuter rail system.